RogerioBlanco/PixelCanvasBot/README.md

 * python ./setup.py

 If you are on windows, you may need to use backslashes (\\) instead of forward slashes (/) in your path.
+If you run into errors on a UNIX machine (Linux/OS-X) it might help to run the setup file as a superuser:

+* sudo python ./setup.py

 # Usage